This Git cheat sheet includes information necessary for managing and updating your projects.

-- Files in Git have several states in which they exist.
+- Files in Git have several states: modified, staged, or committed.

 The Life Cycle of Git Files